tldraw/tldraw/examples/core-example-advanced/README.md

 To start this project:

-- run `yarn dev` from the repository's root directory
+- run `yarn start:core` from the repository's root directory
+- open `localhost://5421` in your browser
+- OR run `yarn dev` from the `examples/core-example-advanced` directory